 Of course, as God Almighty, Yahweh could probably kick back and settle right into the Stillness.
 For most of us,

 it may not be that easy.
-It takes a commitment, some time and effort, and some discipline to cultivate our own ability to relax, focus and become Present to the what my first Zen teacher called the Soundless Sound: the sacred and miraculous reality of Life Itself.
+It takes a commitment, some time and effort, some skill and some discipline to cultivate our own ability to relax, focus and become Present to the what my first Zen teacher called the Soundless Sound: the sacred and miraculous reality of Life Itself.

 It takes Practice.